galacticcouncil/Basilisk-docs/docs/infra_testnet.md

           checks: passed
 ```

-Once done, all we had to do is to create and apply our Kubernetes Objects.
+Once we have this sorted out, it is time to create and apply the Kubernetes objects needed for the Relay Chain and the Parachain.

+## Relay Chain {#alice}
+First is Alice.
+We will create 3 types of objects: a Deployment, a Service and an Ingress object.

-### Deployment of our Relaychain
+### Deployment {#alice-deployment}
-#### Deployment Example:
+In this manifest, we choose the name of our node, the ports to expose, the command and its arguments, as well as the number of replicas.
+This parameter is important as we only want one replica per node in order to avoid sync issues.
+Note that you can have as many nodes as necessary.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment